tategakibunko/nehan.js/README.md

 You can set style by `Document::setStyle`.

-First argument is `selector key`, and second one is `selector value`.
+First argument is `selector-key`, and second one is `selector-value`.

 ```javascript
 document.setStyle("body", {